Philippe De Baere

-Philippe De Baere regularly lectures on EU Trade Law at the University Carlos III in Madrid and has given classes on EU and WTO Trade and Customs Law at Keio University in Tokyo and the University of Leuven (KUL).
+Philippe De Baere regularly lectures on EU Trade Law at the College of Europe, the University Carlos III in Madrid and the University of Leuven (KUL).
 He is a regular speaker at conferences and seminars dealing with international trade.

 Registered with the SRA as a Registered European Lawyer

 Assisting the Government of China in its successful WTO challenge of the EU anti-dumping measures on iron or steel fasteners originating in China.